 To design a PPE that detects body temperature, heart rate, impact forces, falls and location of the worker.

-To design a communication system that transmits information from workers to supervisors.
+To design a wireless communication system that transmits information to a remote location

-To design a system that processes and evaluates set threshold biometric values and impacts sustained while on an industrial site and alert the respective parties involved(workers, supervisors and emergency health services).
+To design an alerting system that processes and evaluates set threshold biometric values and sends alert

 To implement and test performance of the designed system.